itflow-org/itflow/CONTRIBUTING.md

 **Function names (post-rename).** Helpers were renamed for clarity in 2026; the old names **no longer exist** — code calling them fatals.
 If you're rebasing an old PR or following an old tutorial, translate: `sanitizeInput` → `escapeSql`, `nullable_htmlentities` → `escapeHtml`, `logAction` → `logAudit`, `flash_alert` → `flashAlert`, `customAction` → `triggerCustomAction`, `encryptLoginEntry`/`decryptLoginEntry` → `encryptCredentialEntry`/`decryptCredentialEntry`, `strtoAZaz09` → `toAlphanumeric`, `fetchUpdates` → `checkForUpdates`, `sanitize_url` → `escapeUrl`.

+**Helpers that fetch data return it raw.** If you add a `getXById()`-style helper, return the column value untouched and let callers escape it (security rule 1).
+Validating what the helper interpolates into its *own* query — table and column names, the id — is still the helper's job; that is query construction, not output escaping, and the two are not the same thing.

 **Bulk vs. single actions.** If you change the behavior of a single action (e.g. resolving a ticket), check whether a `bulk_*` counterpart exists and update it too.
 They are currently parallel implementations and drift between them is a known bug source.

 **UI.** Bootstrap 4 / AdminLTE, modals per-module under `<portal>/modals/<module>/`, DataTables for lists, monospace styling for technical data (IPs, serials, keys) and proportional for human text.
 Match the page you're standing in.